-On the occasion of the double anniversary – the 200th anniversary of the Constitution of the Kingdom of Bavaria and the 100th anniversary of the Free State of Bavaria – the Bavarian Central Mint has issued a commemorative medal using polymer technology.
+On the occasion of the double anniversary – the 200th anniversary of the Constitution of the Kingdom of Bavaria and the 100th anniversary of the Free State of Bavaria – the Bavarian State Mint has issued a commemorative medal using polymer technology.

 The medal consists of a fine silver ring, a gold-plated fine silver core and a blue polymer ring in between them.
 The front is dedicated to the Free State and shows the Bavarian coat of arms.
 The front is dedicated to the Free State and shows the Bavarian coat of arms.

 On the back, the Bavarian Landtag (state parliament) is depicted as a symbol for the first Bavarian constitution.
 The medal was designed by Nuremberg artist Patrick Niesel.
 1,000 commemorative medals have been produced.
-Distribution is carried out exclusively via the Bavarian Central Mint.
+Distribution is carried out exclusively via the Bavarian State Mint.

 On 26 May 1818.
 Maximilian I Joseph of Bavaria enacted a constitution which was valid until the end of the kingdom in 1918.
 The power of the king in the constitutional monarchy was limited by the Ständeversammlung (Estates Assembly), which consisted of two chambers which influenced legislation and tax approval.